 World Nomads provides travel insurance for travelers in over 100 countries.
 As an affiliate, we receive a fee when you get a quote from World Nomads using this link.
 We do not represent World Nomads.
 This is information only and not a recommendation to buy travel insurance.

 Final Thoughts on Where to Stay in Chiang Mai, Thailand

 Chiang Mai has so much to offer, both within the city limits and on the outskirts.
 From visiting elephant sanctuaries and Buddhist temples to hiking and eating street food at the nightly markets, there is plenty to keep you busy in Chiang Mai.

 To recap, the Old City is our pick for where to stay in Chiang Mai on a budget and for your first time.
 There is plenty to do, eat, and see to keep you busy for weeks, and Chinda Boutique Hotel in the Old City is our top pick for the best Chiang Mai Old City hotel.

-Our top pick for the best hostel in Chiang Mai is S*Trips The Poshtel for its lovely atmosphere!
+Our top pick for the best hostel in Chiang Mai is the Thai Thai hostel for its lovely atmosphere!

 If you need a bit more inspiration, and you’re short on time, check out this luxurious weekend itinerary for Chiang Mai!